top of page

 environment for them to share their experiences.

-headstrong is a wellbeing project aimed at young women to
+headstrong WAS a wellbeing project aimed at young women to

 help them build confidence and make new connections.